zihanghliu/zihanghliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I am Zihang.
-I am a master student at [Berkeley EECS](https://eecs.berkeley.edu/).
-I have the privilege to work with [Prof. Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/) from [Dartmouth College](https://web.cs.dartmouth.edu/) and [Prof. Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/) from [UC Berkeley](https://www.icsi.berkeley.edu/).
+I am a researcher at [UC Berkeley](https://eecs.berkeley.edu/) and [International Computer Science Institute](https://www.icsi.berkeley.edu/), advised by [Prof. Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/).
+I also have the privilege to work closely with [Prof. Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/) from [Dartmouth College](https://web.cs.dartmouth.edu/).
+I previously obtained my Master's degree in [EECS](https://eecs.berkeley.edu/) at UC Berkeley.

-My research focus is to understand and improve the robustness and efficiency of learning models.
-I am particularly interested in understanding interesting phenomena such as low-rank structures, sparsity, and the geometry of weight matrices in deep learning models, with inspirations from high-dimensional statistics, random matrix theory and randomized linear algebra.
+**My research focus** is to understand and improve the **transparency and efficiency of learning models**.
+I am particularly interested in understanding phenomena such as low-rank structures, sparsity, and the geometry of weight matrices in deep learning models, with inspirations from high-dimensional statistics, random matrix theory and randomized linear algebra.
 I also use these techniques in discovering new (numerical) algorithms.

 <!-- Previous versions -->